itsjordanmuller/portfolio-website/README.md

 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.

-Copyright © 2024 Jordan Muller.
+Copyright © 2024 <a href="https://jordanmuller.com/">Jordan Muller</a>.
 All Rights Reserved.

 <div align="right"><a href="#top">(back to top)</a></div>
 <hr>